philipp-spiess/react-recomponent/README.md

 ### Manage State Across the Tree

-Often times we want to pass state properties to descendants that are too far deep in the application tree.
-In order to do so the components in between need to pass those properties to their respective children until we reach the desidered component.
-This pattern is usually called [prop drilling](https://blog.kentcdodds.com/prop-drilling-bb62e02cb691).
+Often times we want to pass state properties to descendants that are very deep in the application tree.
+In order to do so, the components in between need to pass those properties to their respective children until we reach the desired component.
+This pattern is usually called [prop drilling](https://blog.kentcdodds.com/prop-drilling-bb62e02cb691) and it is usually what you want to do.

-Fortunately, React 16.3.0 introduced a new API called [`createContext()`](https://reactjs.org/docs/context.html#reactcreatecontext) that we can use to solve this issue by using context to pass those properties directly to the target component.
+Sometimes, however, the layers in-between are expensive to re-render causing your application to become janky.
+Fortunately, React 16.3.0 introduced a new API called [`createContext()`](https://reactjs.org/docs/context.html#reactcreatecontext) that we can use to solve this issue by using context to pass those properties directly to the target component and skipping the update of all intermediate layers:

 ```js
 import React from "react";